 In the Google Developers console under the API Manager -> overview

 You can see the list of all popular Google APIs that you can be accessed.
 At the start of the tutorial, I’m saying that I’ll use the Analytics API, but you can use any other API for your project along with this tutorial.

-I’m writing another post about adding Analytics API into your website.
+I’m writing another post about adding Analytics API to your website.
 Enabling Analytics API with your website

 After Enable API.
 That API is adding to your project.
 There you can see a tab with Overview, Usage, and Quotes option.